 When you are financing your home with a 15-year mortgage, you will always have a higher monthly payment.
 But you will save big in the long run because you are saving so much in interest costs over a 30 year loan.
 Also, the rates for a 15-year mortgage will almost always run lower than a 30 year mortgage.

 The other reason that some people like to get a 15-year mortgage on a refinance is that after you pay for only 15 years, you are done.
 You own the house completely.
-This means that you probably will save hundreds of thousands in interest over the life of the loan.
+This means that you could potentially save hundreds of thousands in interest over the life of the loan.

 Here is what to keep in mind when you are weighing a 15-year vs. 30-year refinance mortgage: